 - (c) Administrative Proceedings.
 In addition to the provisions of subsection (a), practice and procedure before the Board related to administrative proceedings shall be as follows: - (1) Applicable law.
-The Administrative Agency Law (see 2 Pa.C.S. §§ 103(a), § 501-508 and 701-704) and other applicable laws and regulations related to the proceeding shall apply. - (2) Record.
-A full and complete record shall be kept of the proceedings. - (3) Transcripts.
+The Administrative Agency Law (2) Pa.C.S. § 103(a)) and other applicable laws and regulations related to the administrative proceeding shall apply. - (2) Record.
+A full and complete record shall be kept of the proceedings.

+(3) Transcripts.
 Hearings and testimony provided during such hearings shall be stenographically recorded.
-Copies of hearing transcripts will be made available to the petitioner at the petitioner's cost. - § 7.15.
-Security upon petition for review.
+Copies of hearing transcripts will be made available to the petitioner at the petitioner's cost.